Primary

 Drive through the heel of the foot on the box and use your arms for momentum.
 Switch legs explosively at the top and land softly with the opposite foot ready to drive.

-Want Plyo Step-Up in your program?
+See where Plyo Step-Up fits in your weekly plan

 Stand facing a box with one foot on top.